odpi/egeria-docs/site/docs/services/omvs/glossary-workflow/overview.md

 If the approval process is complex, you may wish to control it through a workflow engine that is running outside of Egeria.
 There are two basic approaches.

 In the first example shown below, the request for approval of a change results in a [governance action service](/concepts/governance-action-service) running in an engine host.
 This governance action service gathers information about the change to be approved and passes it to the external workflow engine.
-Then depending on the capabilities of the external workflow engine, it then polls for a result, or registers a listener so it is notified of the result.
+Then depending on the capabilities of the external workflow engine, it then polls for a result, or registers a listener, so it is notified of the result.
 When the decision is made, the governance action service is informed of the result.
 It makes the necessary changes to the glossary.

 ![Getting a decision from the WF engine](external-workflow-engine.svg)